Standard operating procedures (SOPs) describe the step-by-step process for executing tasks.

 In the body of the entry, include a brief summary that defines the purpose or outcome of the SOP, followed by the steps and accompanying visuals.

-Get fancy with visual maps
+Get fancy with visual models

-If you have a complex workflow that includes multiple outcomes, a visual map is the way to go.
+If you have a complex workflow that includes multiple outcomes, a visual model is the way to go.
 You can use this to depict a single SOP or to display an interconnected map of multiple SOPs that link together.

 Whimsical is my preferred tool for creating flowcharts.
 It’s super easy to use and you can embed your Whimsical boards directly into Notion!

-🎨 Color Code
+🎨 Color Code and use shapes

 🔗 Make everything one click away